MIDI-DDSP: Detailed Control of Musical Performance via Hierarchical Modeling: Model Details

 The full details of the dilated convolutional network architecture are shown in Table~\ref{dilated-conv}.

-The architecture of the discriminator used in the Synthesis Generator is shown in Figure~\ref{discriminator-diagram}, and the detailed architecture of the discriminator block is shown in Table~\ref{discriminator}.
+\paragraph{Discriminator for the Synthesis Generator} The architecture of the discriminator used with the Synthesis Generator is shown in Figure~\ref{discriminator-diagram}, and the detailed architecture of each discriminator block is shown in Table~\ref{discriminator}.
 The discriminator is motivated by the multi-scale discriminator network in previous works generating waveforms and spectrograms~\citep{kumar2019melgan, lee2021multi}.
-It consists of 3 identical conditional discriminator networks running at different scales to learn features of synthesis parameters at different time resolutions.
-One single discriminator network consists of 4 blocks at each scale, and each block extracts features from predicted synthesis parameters and the conditioning sequence.
+It consists of 3 discriminator networks with same architecture that take input signals with different downsample rate in an effort to learn the features of synthesis parameters at different time resolutions.
+Each discriminator network consists of 4 blocks at each scale, and each block extracts features from predicted synthesis parameters and the conditioning sequence.
 For each feature stream in a block, two 1-D convolutional layers are used with Leaky-ReLU activation function~\citep{xu2015empirical}, with skip connections and layer normalization~\citep{ba2016layer}.

-The Synthesis Generator is trained by minimizing both reconstruction loss and adversarial loss:
+\paragraph{Synthesis Generator Losses} The Synthesis Generator is trained by minimizing both reconstruction loss and adversarial loss: